ndhoule/underscoreboard/README.md

 Underscoreboard
 ===============

-Your favorite JavaScript-themed, browser-based, outcode-your-friends adventure!
+Your favorite (and potentially only) Underscore-themed, browser-based, outcode-your-friends adventure!

 What Is It?